Alex Norton

 Alex Norton (born 1950/1951) is a Scottish actor.
-He is known for his roles as DCI Matt Burke in the STV detective drama series Taggart, Eric Baird in BBC Two sitcom Two Doors Down, DCS Wallace in Extremely Dangerous, Gerard Findlay in Waterloo Road and Eddie in the Renford Rejects.
-He has also had roles in internationally successful films including Braveheart, Local Hero and Les Misérables.
+He played the roles of DCI Matt Burke in the STV detective drama series Taggart, Eric Baird in BBC Two sitcom Two Doors Down, DCS Wallace in Extremely Dangerous, Gerard Findlay in Waterloo Road and Eddie in the Renford Rejects.
+He has also had roles in the films Braveheart, Local Hero and Les Misérables.

 Early life

 Norton spent part of his childhood in Moffat Street in the Gorbals before moving to Pollokshaws.
 He was educated at Shawlands Academy, Glasgow.
 Norton's very first TV appearance was in the early 1960s on STV's live lunchtime show The One O' Clock Gang, He discovered acting at the age of fourteen via an out-of-school drama group.
 This led to his part in the TV series Dr. Finlay's Casebook and with it the decision that acting was the career for him.
 Because of his background and his father's lack of approval of his chosen career, Norton decided to avoid the traditional route into acting and instead worked from part-to-part.